AlibabaCloudDocs/ecs/intl.en-US/Network/Migrate an ECS instance from the classic network to a VPC (new version)/Migrate an ECS instance from the classic network to a VPC.md

 3. The zone of the ECS instance may change.
 Associated services including ApsaraDB RDS, ApsaraDB for Redis, and ApsaraDB for MongoDB are affected.
 Adjust your application configurations in a timely manner to ensure your business availability.
 For more information, see [Migrate an ApsaraDB RDS for MySQL instance across zones in the same region](/intl.en-US/RDS MySQL Database/Instance Change/Migrate an ApsaraDB RDS for MySQL instance across zones in the same region.md).
 4. If you have not restarted or upgraded the kernel for an extended period of time, problems may occur after your ECS instance is migrated.
 For example, a file system check may be performed, related configuration changes may become invalid, and the kernel may fail to be restarted.
 5.  \(Optional\) The authorization code of your software changes because the network interface controller \(NIC\) is deleted.
 If the software on your ECS instance is associated with the MAC address of the NIC and the software vendor approves the migration certificate issued by Alibaba Cloud, you can re-authorize the software.
 If an error occurs, you must modify or roll back the ECS instance based on the actual situation.
 6.  \(Optional\) If your ECS instance has not been restarted for an extended period of time or has not been restarted after its kernel is upgraded, the system checks the file system and updates related configurations when the instance is restarted.
-If your ECS instance fails to be restarted, contact Alibaba Cloud[Submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).
+If your ECS instance fails to be restarted, contact Alibaba Cloud [Submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).

 ## References